tESS RENÉ

 Best for: Shutdown, panic, or freeze states.

 Temperature changes grab your body’s attention faster than thoughts can.
-The sudden contrast tells your nervous system that something new is happening and as a result, this contrast breaks the freeze or panic cycle & calms anxiety.
-Because of this reset a doorway opens back into choice and regulation.
+Consequently, the sudden contrast tells your nervous system that something new is happening.
+This contrast breaks the freeze cycle & calms anxiety.

 Options: